 It is important to point out that these values are averages that have been awarded in previous compensation claims and there is no guarantee that you will be awarded the same, as previously stated, each case is unique and so therefore if successful, you could be awarded more or less than those amounts above.

-Legal Helpline offer a No Win No Fee service.
+Legal Helpline offers a No Win No Fee service.
 No Win No Fee is a service whereby if we were to take on your case for you and we lost, you would not be required to pay any legal costs at all.
-If we won however, we would simply take our fees as a small percentage on your compensation claim award.
+If we won, however, we would simply take our fees as a small percentage on your compensation claim award.
 Using our No Win No Fee service is really beneficial for our clients as we do not ask for any payments upfront or during the claiming process and so they do not need to worry about the financial aspect of hiring a law firm.
 If and when we win their case, any legal fees will be included in and covered by their compensation amount paid out to them.

-By choosing Legal Helpline to act on your behalf when making your supermarket compensation claim, you can rest assure that your case has a great chance of success.
+By choosing Legal Helpline to act on your behalf when making your supermarket compensation claim, you can rest assured that your case has a great chance of success.
 At Legal Helpline we are a Claims Management Company who have a panel of very experienced solicitors that have specialised in the personal injury claims industry for a number of years with very successful results.

 We work to a high professional standard and work tirelessly to gather evidence and build a really strong case.
 We always give our client’s honest and experienced advice and will guide you through the claiming process every step of the way.

 We are a friendly and reliable team that just want the best for our clients and to be able to lift some of the financial pressures they may be facing since sustaining their injury, by getting them the maximum payout possible.
 We work quickly and efficiently to get the compensation our clients deserve as soon as possible so that they can move on with their lives and concentrate on recovering from their injury.